Pwnable.kr - bof

 1 | [hg8@archbook ~]$ (python3 payload.py;cat)| ./bof |

 Bingo!
-We can now try against the instance running on pwable.kr:
+We can now try it against the instance running on pwnable.kr:

 1 | [hg8@archbook ~]$ (python3 payload.py;cat) | nc pwnable.kr 9000 |